skip to content

 Once your Power of Attorney has been completed and signed by you and your donees, you have a valid Power of Attorney.
 It does not need to be registered.
 However, if a donee needs to buy or sell real estate on your behalf, your Power of Attorney needs to be lodged with Land Services SA.
 A fee is payable for lodgement.

-If it is not necessary to deal with land now but it might be in the future, the form can still be lodged immediately to ensure that it has been completed properly.
-This avoids the risk that the form will have to be corrected later, which may not be possible if the donor has lost legal capacity when any correction needs to be made.
+If a donee does not need to deal with land now but might in the future, the form can still be lodged immediately to check that it has been completed properly.
+This avoids the risk that the form will need to be corrected later, which may not be possible if the donor does not have legal capacity when a correction is needed.
 Alternatively, the form may be kept in a safe place and lodged when the necessity arises.

 A bank will usually want a copy of your Power of Attorney for their records.
-For shares, you may have to register your Power of Attorney in the company’s share register.
+For shares, you may need to register your Power of Attorney in the company’s share register.

 Responsibilities of the donee